FunkyMuse/Blog/_posts/2021-03-22-dagger-part-4.md

 public @interface Singleton {}
 ```

-@**Singleton** makes sure you have only one instance of your class in the Dagger graph and it always returns the same instance, it's an annotation @Singleton which is misleading,
+@**Singleton** doesn't makes sure you have only one instance of your class in the Dagger graph and it always returns the same instance, it's an annotation @Singleton which is misleading,

 @**Singleton** != Singleton pattern

 Scoping is a mechanism defined in *JSR-330*.
-What does this mean is that, if you scope annotate something, the injector (Dagger) will retain (cache) the instance for possible reusability whenever injection happens.
+What that means is that if you scope annotate something, the injector (Dagger) will retain (cache) the instance for possible reusability whenever injection happens.

 *JSR-330* has one predefined scope annotation — @Singleton